cloudblog004/fantasticfoodies/content/en/posts/3023-how-to-make-quick-vickys-british-and-39-pub-grub-and-39-hunters-chicken-gf-df-ef-sf-nf.md

 - "To make the BBQ sauce, mix all the ingredients in a pan and simmer on a low heat for 30 minutes then let cool"
 - "You can use it straight after simmering for only 3 minutes but if you cook it for the 30 and let it cool, you can keep any extra in the fridge for a good 2 weeks in a glass jar"
 - "Preheat the oven to gas 6 / 200C / 400°F"
-- "Season the chicken lightly with some salt &amp; pepper"
+- "Season the chicken lightly with some salt & pepper"
 - "Wrap 2 slices of bacon around each chicken breast making sure the bacon &#39;seam&#39; is on the bottom"
 - "Set the wrapped chicken in an oven dish or tray and bake for 15 minutes"
 - "Sprinkle the mixed cheese over the top of the chicken and bake a further 5 minutes"